dialoa/dialectica-filters/image-attributes/README.md

 ## Currently supported attributes

-`center`
+### `center`

-: center the image.
+Center the image.
+Supported output formats: LaTeX/PDF, HTML, EPUB.

 Warning: do not use on images that will be treated as figures.
+Images are treating as figure if they have a caption and are alone in a paragraph, i.e., surrounded by blank line.
 See [Pandoc's manual](https://pandoc.org/MANUAL.html#images) for more details.
-: output formats supported: LaTeX.
-HTML-based formats can be supported by styling the css element `.img.center`.

-## Limitations
+## Troubleshotting

 In LaTeX output, an image followed by a manual line break will thrown an error.
 Source code: